11 Academics

 11.6 M.S.
 Thesis Proposal

 After forming your committee (and submitting your plan of study), this is the next major milestone for both M.S. and Ph.D. students.
 The SAFS grad guide states that this is generally done in the 1st to 6th quarter of a degree; however, most students complete this in their second year.
-NOTE: Even if you plan on doing the by-pass, you still must complete an M.S. thesis proposal (see below)!
+NOTE: Even if you plan on doing the bypass, you still must complete an M.S. thesis proposal (see below).

 M.S.
 Thesis Proposal Submission Form

 11.7 M.S.
-Final Exam
+Final Exam (Defense)

 Requirements

-Two quarters before you plan to take your final examination, please schedule a 30 minute appointment with the SAFS GPA (Amy Fox).
+Two quarters before you plan to take your final examination, please schedule a 30 minute appointment with the SAFS GPA (Sam Scherer).
 At this meeting, the GPA will review your transcript, check your Plan of Study and confirm that all of your milestones have been completed.
 If you fail to attend this meeting, your Request for M.S.
 Final Examination may not be granted, resulting in postponing your graduation quarter.

 Request for M.S.
-Final Examination
+Final Exam

-11.8 Master’s by-pass
+11.8 Master’s bypass

-• All M.S. coursework must be completed
+1. All M.S. coursework must be completed

 • that the student’s research has progressed to the point of demonstrating competence at the Master’s level